Volvo V90 Insurance Rates

 | Wyoming | $1,254 | -$158 | -11.2% |

-Choosing higher comprehensive and collision insurance deductibles can save as much as $600 each year, while increasing your policy's liability limits will push rates upward.
-Moving from a 50/100 limit to a 250/500 limit will cost as much as $349 extra every 12 months.
+Choosing high deductibles can reduce prices by up to $600 a year, while increasing your policy's liability limits will increase premiums.
+Moving from a 50/100 limit to a 250/500 limit will increase prices by as much as $349 extra every 12 months.
 View Rates by Deductible or Liability Limit

-If you like to drive fast or tend to cause accidents, you may be forking out anywhere from $1,700 to $2,300 extra per year, depending on your age.
-High-risk driver insurance ranges anywhere from 44% to 134% more than the average policy.
+If you have some driving violations or tend to cause accidents, you may be forking out $1,700 to $2,300 extra each year, depending on your age.
+High-risk driver insurance is expensive and can cost around 44% to 134% more than average.
 View High Risk Driver Rates

 | Model Year | Comprehensive | Collision | Liability | Total Premium |